 As a core component of this Master Plan, an updated operational assessment was completed for each District station and associated residences.
 Only 2 of the 14 District stations are owned by the City with SNEMS responsible for maintenance.
 The balance of the stations depend on landlords maintaining them to acceptable standards.
 While three District stations approach full compliance with regulatory/functional ambulance station requirements, four others will require replacement in the first half of the Master Plan's 10-year timeframe.
-One station replacement is already underway with the Conmee-to-Kakabeka Falls transition.
-The Kakabeka Falls station is being built by the Municipality of Oliver-Paipoonge and leased to SNEMS.
+One station replacement has been successfully completed with the Conmee-to-Kakabeka Falls transition.
+The Kakabeka Falls station has been built by the Municipality of Oliver-Paipoonge and leased to SNEMS.
 This municipal leaseback option should be utilized for the remaining station replacements.

-2021-2030 Master Plan Recommendations & Implementation Road Map
+1.1.5 2021-2030 Master Plan Recommendations & Implementation Road Map